Clarinet, Saxophone, and Performance Psychology

 B. Mus (Western University)

 M. Mus (McGill University)

 D.M.A.
 (Manhattan School of Music)

-Christine holds a Bachelor of Music from Western University, a Master of Music from McGill University, and a Doctor of Musical Arts from Manhattan School of Music, where she taught the Woodwind Lab for four years.
-She has just completed her first year as Assistant Professor of Single Reeds at Memorial University in St. John’s, Canada.
+Carter holds a Bachelor of Music from Western University, a Master of Music from McGill University, and a Doctor of Musical Arts from Manhattan School of Music, where she taught the Woodwind Lab for four years.
+She is Assistant Professor of Single Reeds at Memorial University in St. John's, Canada.